+9.1.
 The TSOs shall ensure the consistency between the allocated quantities at both sides of Kiemenai IP:

-gas quantity allocated to network user for a specific day shall be equal to the gas quantity according to nominations confirmed by the TSOs for the network user;
+9.2. gas quantity allocated to network user for a specific day shall be equal to the gas quantity according to nominations confirmed by the TSOs for the network user.

-difference between confirmed nominations for network users and measured gas quantity (steering difference) shall be allocated to the OBA administered by both TSOs.
+9.3. difference between confirmed nominations for network users and measured gas quantity (steering difference) shall be allocated to the OBA administered by both TSOs.

-“Amber Grid” shall re-calculate the OBA with validated quantities and communicate it to “Conexus Baltic Grid”.

-The TSOs shall endeavour to maintain OBA balance that is as close to zero as possible during the agreed period and depending on operational regimes agreed by TSOs and taking into account the provisions of point 3.7.3.
+9.4.
+The TSOs shall endeavor to maintain OBA balance that is as close to zero as possible during the agreed period and depending on operational regimes agreed by TSOs and taking into account the provisions of point 3.7.3.

+9.5.
 The decisions regarding the gas flows at Kiemenai IP, which has a potential to affect the OBA, shall be agreed by TSOs.

-TSOs shall agree on daily limits of the OBA.
-The daily limits of the OBA for direction from “Amber Grid” to “Conexus Baltic Grid” at Kiemenai IP are 11,2 GWh (or 1 mln m3 (0⁰C and 101,325 kPa) ) and for direction from “Conexus Baltic Grid” to “Amber Grid” are 16,8 GWh (or 1,5 mln m3 (0⁰C and 101,325 kPa).
+9.6.
+TSOs agree on daily limits of the OBA.
+The daily accumulated OBA for direction from “Amber Grid” to “Conexus Baltic Grid” at Kiemenai IP shall not exceed 20 GWh and for direction from “Conexus Baltic Grid” to “Amber Grid” shall not exceed 20 GWh.
 At the end of the month OBA shall not exceed 2 GWh.
-The limits of OBA described in this section cannot be exceeded unless otherwise agreed between the TSOs in writing or due to exceptional events or emergency situations described in point 6.8 of the Agreement.
+The limits of OBA described in this section cannot be exceeded unless otherwise agreed between the TSOs in writing (e.g. in cases when reduction of OBA would cause uneconomical operation of transmission system (the need of additional operation of equipment which is not related to gas market nominations) or when during the next calendar month there is expected change of gas flow direction which will reduce accumulated OBA) or due to exceptional events or emergency situations described in point 6.8 of the Agreement.

+9.7.
 Where the defined limits of the OBA are reached, the TSOs may agree to extend those limits in order to provide allocations to network users that are equal to their confirmed quantities or otherwise allocate quantities to network users proportionally based on the measured quantity.